FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 listener), and finally also how to affect the response like in the previous listener but in things relating to the view (view response listener).

-With this in mind we now turn to expound each one of them.
+With this in mind we now turn to explain each one of them.

 All listeners except the ``mime_type`` one are disabled by default.
 You can enable one or more of these listeners.
 For example, below you can see how to